patrikx3/openwrt-insomnia/README.md

 **Docker CE**

-For your workstation you don't really NodeJs, but my Travis, Scrutinizer and my auto generated web sites are required...
+For your workstation, you don't really NodeJs, but GitHub actions and auto generated websites are required...

 This is a OpenWrt Docker builder and a living Docker repo as well, ready to build, a lot already built.
 (A big image / full firmware, the most important packages are built.
 Ready to use.)